arahayrabedian/arahayrabedian.github.io/_posts/2018-01-28-quotes-screensaver.md

 # Fin

 I don't really have much more to say, I guess good luck putting it all together, it was actually fun and fulfilling building something I wanted for myself!
+(With a LOT of help from internet strangers on github, there is an insane amount of prior art on the web!)